Terry Nation

-Life and career
+Early life

+Terence Joseph Nation was born 8 August 1930 in Llandaff, a suburb of Cardiff, Wales.
+His father Bert was a French polisher who fought in the Second World War, and his mother volunteered as an Air Raid Precautions warden.
+Nation often played truant from school to attend screenings at his local cinema, recalling that he "grew up in the front row of the local Odeon".

+Career

-Early years
+Early career

-Born in Llandaff, Cardiff, Wales, Nation initially worked in comedy, entering the industry in 1955 after a (possibly apocryphal) incident in which Spike Milligan bought a sketch that he had written because he thought that Nation appeared hungry.
+Nation briefly worked as a salesman in his family's polishing business, but in January 1955 he moved to London with his writing partner Dick Barry.
+Nation initially worked in comedy, entering the industry in 1955 after a (possibly apocryphal) incident in which Spike Milligan bought a sketch that he had written because he thought that Nation appeared hungry.

 During the 1950s, Nation worked with John Junkin and Johnny Speight for the writers' agency Associated London Scripts, where he collaborated on hundreds of radio plays for comedians such as Terry Scott, Eric Sykes, Harry Worth and Frankie Howerd.

 His career break came in 1962, when he was commissioned to write material for Tony Hancock – first for Hancock's unsuccessful series for Associated Television broadcast on ITV in 1963, and then his stage show.
 Although Nation accompanied Hancock as his chief screenwriter on tour in 1963, Hancock would regularly neglect Nation's scripts in favour of recycling his old material.
 Following an argument over this, Hancock either sacked Nation, or Nation resigned (it is unclear which).